Ucheability/MSc-Dissertation-Stock-Prediction-Hybrid-ML/README.md

 # MSc-Dissertation-Stock-Prediction-Hybrid-ML
-A hybrid Machine Learning model combining LSTM and Random Forest to forecast stock trends for Google, Meta, and NVIDIA, integrated with NLP-driven sentiment analysis
+A hybrid Machine Learning model combining LSTM and Random Forest to forecast stock trends for Google, Meta, and NVIDIA, integrated with NLP-driven sentiment analysis.
 # Forecasting Stock Price Trends Using Sentiment Analysis and Machine Learning

 ## 1. Introduction